After a 13-year retirement, Annika Sorenstam is ready to return to competition at the U.S. Senior Women’s Open in Connecticut - News Break

 After a 13-year retirement, Annika Sorenstam is ready to return to competition at the U.S. Senior Women’s Open in Connecticut

-HARTFORD, Conn. — There was no grand plan for Annika Sorenstam, one of the most successful women’s golfers in history, to return to competition.
+There was no grand plan for Annika Sorenstam, one of the most successful women’s golfers in history, to return to competition.
 Her 10-year-old son learning the game, the lockdown due to COVID-19 and her 50th birthday — when she became eligible to compete at the U.S. Senior Women’s Open — all coincided and Sorenstam decided to emerge from a 13-year retirement to play in the event July 29-Aug.
-1 at Brooklawn Country Club in Fairfield.www.charlotteobserver.com
+1 at Brooklawn Country Club in Fairfield.www.courant.com